Guide

 To demonstrate, a craft business has:

-• Fixed costs of $2,000
+• fixed costs of $2,000

-• Variable costs of $5 per unit
+• variable costs of $5 per unit

-• A sales price of $25 per unit
+• a sales price of $25 per unit

 Therefore:

-2,000 ÷ ((25 – 5) ÷ 25) = Break-even sales revenue = 2,000 ÷ (20 ÷ 25) = 2,000 ÷ 0.8 = $2,500
+2,000 ÷ ((25 – 5) ÷ 25) = 2,000 ÷ (20 ÷ 25) = 2,000 ÷ 0.8 = $2,500

-So with a sales price of $25, you need revenue of $2,500 (100 sales units) to break even.
+With a sales price of $25, you need revenue of $2,500 (100 sales units) to break even.

 Learn more about your break-even point.

-3: Apply the margin of safety formula
+3. Apply the margin of safety formula

-Finally, apply the margin of safety formula:
+Apply the margin of safety formula:

 (Current sales – Break-even sales) ÷ Current sales = Margin of safety

-The result is your margin of safety ratio – the percentage by which sales can fall before your business starts operating at a loss.
+The result is your margin of safety ratio: the percentage by which sales can fall before your business starts operating at a loss.

 Let's apply the formula to the craft business example, where current sales are $5,000 and the break-even point for sales revenue is $2,500:

-($5,000 – $2,500) ÷ $5,000 = Margin of safety = 2,500 ÷ 5,000 = 0.5 = 50%
+($5,000 – $2,500) ÷ $5,000 = 2,500 ÷ 5,000 = 0.5 = 50%

 The craft business has a 50% margin of safety, meaning sales could fall by half before they reach the break-even point.